 Helpful ways to collect donations

-- Lead by example: make the first donation yourself
+- Lead by example: make the first donation yourself to support your own campaign

 - Fundraising for a defibrillator brings people together for a meaningful cause.
 Consider organizing an event that suits your community, like a quiz night, local festival, car wash, or bake sale.

 - Put your creative skills to work.
-Make and sell handcrafted goods, with all profits going toward your defib campaign.
+Make and sell hand crafted goods, with all profits going toward your defib campaign.

 - Gather email addresses from interested residents and send them detailed information along with the donation link.
 Many arelikely to contribute once they have the full details.
 Encourage recipients to forward the message to their contacts as well.